sisl/AutomotivePOMDPs.jl/README.md

 These models are defined according to the [POMDPs.jl]() interface.
 To see how they are parameterized, toggle the documentation using `?` or use the function `fieldnames` if documentation is not yet written.

+## Sensor Models

+- Gaussian noise with ray tracing occlusion checker
+- Simple Lidar

 ## TODOs

-- Rename the scenarios, some scenarios have the same type name ` IntersectionEnv`, `CrosswalkEnv`.
-Reorganise the code structure.
-- Move geometry and road topology to AutoUrban
+- [ ] Move geometry and road topology to AutoUrban
+- [ ] Discretizer: build an approximate explicit POMDP formulation by sampling from the continuous state formulation.

 ## Dependencies